 The town’s annual Scarecrow Display provides a spectacle as families love to walk around the square marveling at the creativity.
 Local businesses, organizations and even families create the displays.
 Past scarecrows have featured everything from Minions to Big Bird.
 You never know what you might see from movies to pop culture to locally-inspired creations.

-The best part is that after you are done exploring the courthouse lawn, Danville has plenty of places to shop and eat including The Mayberry Cafe, Seize the Night Designs and Gallery on the Square, or perhaps you might want to take in a movie at the historic Royal Theater.
+After you are done exploring the courthouse lawn, Danville has plenty of places to shop and eat including The Mayberry Cafe, Seize the Night Designs and Gallery on the Square, or perhaps you might want to take in a movie at the historic Royal Theater.

 For more great ideas, you will want to visit our fall activities page on our website where you can find more fall events and activities.
 If you need a place to stay, Hendricks County has plenty of affordable accommodations as well.